BedrockStreaming/prescaling-exporter/README.md

       targetValue: 10
 ```

-*it's important to set the target to 10, the value provided for scale is 11, the addition of pod will be gradual.
-Currently, the increment is carried out 10% by 10%.*
+> It's important to set the `targetValue` to 10.
+The metric's value provided by the exporter in order to scale is 11.
+The scale up of pods will be gradual.
+Currently, the increment is carried out 10% by 10%.

 ## Configure prometheus adapter